What is a sensory deficit

-As advancing age brings along many health problems, the sensory deficit is the one that makes life very difficult for our elderly loved ones.
+The sensory deficit is a general medical term that encompasses a wide arrange of symptoms that can include.
+Difficulties with one of the main senses like touch or taste, or difficulties with multiple senses.
+As advancing age brings along many health problems, the sensory deficit is the one that makes life very difficult for our loved ones.
 The sensory deficit can make communication, an extremely difficult affair for our loved ones.
-Living with hearing loss or vision impairment, or some other form of sensory deficit severely impacts our elderly’s communication skills.
+Living with hearing loss or vision impairment, or some other form of sensory deficit severely impacts our loved one’s communication skills.
+Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
+Here are some great books to help you now.

 Experts believe that sensory changes are a common part of aging and it has also been reported that, about 30% elderly aged 65 years and above, are more prone to develop some of the other forms of visual impairment.
 In addition, it has also been said that changes in the sensory function can also become a major source of isolation.
 In addition, loss of hearing and vision has been also significantly linked to constraints in emotional, social as well as physical functioning.